Police Force (pinball): P-O-L-I-C-E Letters

 Letters are spotted by shooting the right ramp when lock is not lit, with a 75K Skill Shot, or from the Hot Sheet.
 Spotting all 6 letters lights the TOP COP BONUS (collected at the top of the playfield in a half-orbit shot that leads to the GUN rollovers) for 3,000,000 points.
 TOP COP stays lit until collected or the end of the current ball, whichever comes first.

 Letters can also be lit during multi-ball when shooting one of the two balls up the right ramp.

 Unlimited Millions

 The middle ramp offers large bonuses if consecutive shots are made.
 The first shot is worth 50,000 points; to score successive shots, the player must make the ramp shot again within a short time and without hitting any targets, bumpers, or rollovers.
 The successive shots if done successfully score 75,000 points, 100,000, 150,000, and then 1 million points each time in succession (the unlimited millions).
 After an unlimited million is scored, the TOP COP bonus is lit once the ramp shot is missed or the time expires.
-Players can also win an extra ball at the TOP COP target when the unlimited millions is lit.
+Players can also win an extra ball at the TOP COP target when the unlimited millions is lit (if five extra balls have been won, a score award is given for each one earned thereafter).